Cuprate/cuprate/storage/cuprate-blockchain/README.md

 ### 5.4 Thread model
 As mentioned in the [`4.
 Layers`](#4-layers) section, the base database abstractions themselves are not concerned with parallelism, they are mostly functions to be called from a single-thread.

-However, the `cuprate_blockchain::service` API, _does_ have a thread model backing it.
+However, the `cuprate_database::service` API, _does_ have a thread model backing it.

-When [`cuprate_blockchain::service`'s initialization function](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/free.rs#L33-L44) is called, threads will be spawned and maintained until the user drops (disconnects) the returned handles.
+When [`cuprate_database::service`'s initialization function](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/free.rs#L33-L44) is called, threads will be spawned and maintained until the user drops (disconnects) the returned handles.

 The current behavior for thread count is:
 - [1 writer thread](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/write.rs#L52-L66)
 - [As many reader threads as there are system threads](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/read.rs#L104-L126)

-For example, on a system with 32-threads, `cuprate_blockchain` will spawn:
+For example, on a system with 32-threads, `cuprate_database` will spawn:
 - 1 writer thread
 - 32 reader threads